renesugar/k_elda_archive/docs/_GettingStarted.md

 * **Credentials**: Use the provider credentials from the previous section.
 * **Size**: When choosing a VM instance size, keep in mind that some providers have a free tier for certain instance types.
-* **SSH key**: Make sure to add an SSH key -- we'll need it in [the debugging section](#debugging-applications-with-kelda) later.
-It doesn't matter whether you use an existing key or let Kelda generate one.
 * **Worker/Master**: For this tutorial, 1 worker and 1 master is enough.

 <aside class="notice">If you are unsure about how to answer any of the